Better decisions for a better world

 To qualify for admission, you will need to meet the entry requirements and satisfy the specific selection criteria.

-As part of the application procedure you are asked to complete the PPE - Application File.
+As part of the application procedure you are asked to complete the VU Application Form - PPE.

 Whether or not you will actually be offered a place in our programme will depend on your:

 - motivation and suitability to join our intensive study programme

 - commitment to contribute to the College’s international student and campus life

 The above will be determined based on the documents you submit in your application and possibly an additional interview.
 The selection committee evaluates an applicant’s dossier as a whole, considering all these factors.
 Your prior performance in disciplines foundational to PPE may also be considered.

 We are looking for a Grade Point Average on your high school diploma that is equivalent to ≥ 7.0 in the Dutch grading system.
 If you have not graduated yet you can receive a conditional offer; we then calculate your GPA over the final two years of your secondary education at the moment of applying.
 In order to receive an unconditional offer you will need to meet the required GPA on your final diploma as communicated in your conditional offer.

 For examples of accepted minimum GPA's you can check our PPE diploma list.

 Admission requirements: non-Dutch previous education

 In addition to a strong motivation, your educational qualifications are assessed as part of the selection procedure.
 In order to be admissible you must meet our academic requirements as specified below.